-The Welsh Language Commissioner has issued a Compliance Notice which sets out the Standards that apply to the Authority, along with any exemptions and their implementation dates.
-The Authority receive an annual report on compliance against the standards.
+The Welsh Language Commissioner sets out the Standards that apply to SWFRA in September 2016 which, along with any exemptions and their implementation dates.
+SWFRA receive an annual report on compliance against the standards.

-The Service has continued to rollout the Business Management Information System (BMIS) which has enabled us for the first time to link and display our overall performance to help inform us of how well we are doing as a Service and drive decision making.
-Over the last twelve months further functions the system has developed include our corporate risks, actions arising from audits as well as additional statistical information.
+The Service has continued to develop the Business Management Information System (BMIS) which has enabled us for the first time to link and display our overall performance to help inform us of how well we are doing as a Service and drive decision making.
+Over the last twelve months further functionality of the system has been developed to include our departmental risks, we are continuing to monitor actions arising from audits as well as developing initial internal assurance measures using additional statistical information.

-The system has also delivered our Business Plans and Station Community Risk Management Plans (CRMPs), and our statistical performance data (including incident statistics).
-The previous OWLe system was replaced.
+The system continues to deliver our Business Plans and Station Community Risk Management Plans (CRMPs), as well as statistical performance data (including incident statistics).